grinsteindavid/ai-agent-code-analyzer/README.md

 # Specify AI provider (default: openai)
 code-analyzer analyze --query "What files are in src folder?" --provider openai

+# Use Google's Gemini model instead of OpenAI
+code-analyzer analyze --query "What files are in src folder?" --provider gemini

 # Execute system commands
 node src/index.js analyze --query "run ls -la and summarize the output"